SiyuYaoGY/SiyuYaoGY.github.io/index.md

 I am a Ph.D.
 Candidate in the Department of History and Philosophy of Science, Indiana University Bloomington ([HPS at IUB](https://hpsc.indiana.edu/)).
 I major in philosophy of science, with a minor in cognitive science ([CogSci at IUB](https://cogs.indiana.edu/)).
 <br>
 <br>
 At the intersection of philosophy, science, and history, I find my interest in a variety of topics.
 These include general philosophy of science (inference, evidence, scientific explanation, and scientific methodology), philosophical issues of special sciences (astronomy, machine learning, and cognitive science), and intellectual history of science (19th-century natural philosophy, matter theory, mechanism vs dynamicism).
 My approach to philosophy is based on understanding real scientific practices.
-Scientists evolving approaches and active puzzles inspire novel philosophical topics and invite contributions from philosophers.
+Scientists' evolving approaches and active puzzles inspire novel philosophical topics and invite contributions from philosophers.
 <br>
 <br>
 When not working, I might be running, climbing, cooking, or playing piano sonatas (struggling and enjoying).
 More rarely, I might be able to practice [Kendo](https://en.wikipedia.org/wiki/Kendo), a martial art I've been loving for years.